TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/resource_allocation.md

 \endcond

 \cond SOC_AM62X || SOC_AM62AX
-In the case of @VAR_SOC_NAME devices, this is managed by the DM Firmware (Divice Manager Firmware) running on the DM R5 core.
+In the case of @VAR_SOC_NAME devices, this is managed by the DM Firmware (Divice Manager Firmware) running on the WKUP R5 / DM R5 core.
 Once the DM firmware is loaded on DM R5 and is initialized, it will read a certain configuration data regarding the resources we would be using.
 Rom bootloader (RBL) should have loaded this as part of bootflow.
 This is largely an array of resource assignment entries, with each entry specifying the start number of the resource, count or number of resource needed, type of resource, host id of the core which will request for this resource, etc. Later when the request for a specific resource is made, the DM firmware will cross check the request parameters with this already sent configuration data, and the requested resources will only be allocated if that falls within the range in this configuration data.
 We call this the Resource Management Board Configuration or __RM boardcfg__.
 \endcond

+Refer \htmllink{https://software-dl.ti.com/tisci/esd/latest/3_boardcfg/BOARDCFG_RM.html, TISCI documentation} for more details on the RM board configuration.

 ## Changing a particular resource
 \note At the moment the changes need to made manually by editing C files, but soon a Sysconfig GUI based tool will be available to generate this C file.